findasifrahman/bridgechina/RAILWAY_QUICK_START.md

 ## 🚀 Quick Deployment Steps

+### Important: Deploy the ENTIRE Monorepo

+**Railway will deploy from the ROOT directory** of your repository.
+Do NOT set a "root directory" in Railway settings - leave it empty/default.

 ### 1. Connect Repository to Railway

 1. Go to [Railway Dashboard](https://railway.app)
 2. Click "New Project"
 3. Select "Deploy from GitHub repo"
 4. Choose your `brandchina` repository
+5. **IMPORTANT**: Leave "Root Directory" empty (Railway uses root by default)

 ### 2. Add PostgreSQL Database